PayU/openapi-validator-middleware/README.md

 ### Fastify support

-Fastify support requires `uri-js` dependency to be available.
+Fastify support requires `uri-js` dependency to be installed.
+Make sure to run `npm install uri-js`.
-When using this package as middleware for fastify, the validations errors are being thrown.
+When using this package as a middleware for fastify, the validations errors will be thrown.

 ### Koa support

-When using this package as middleware for koa, the validations errors are being thrown.
+When using this package as middleware for koa, the validations errors will be thrown.

 ### Koa packages